medusajs/medusa/docs/content/advanced/backend/subscribers/events-list.md

 ## Legend

 Events in this document are listed under the entity they’re associated with.
-They’re listed in a table of 3 columns:
+They’re listed in a table of three columns:

 1. **Event Name:** The name you use to subscribe a handler for the event.
 2. **Description:** When this event is triggered.